Kxvin1/wallpapr/README.md

 ![Image Zoom](./readme-images/image-zoom.jpeg)

-- Clicking on the username shows the portfolio of the user (shown further below)
+- Clicking on the username shows the profile of the user (shown further below)

 ## User Uploads